 In June 2019, a National Health System (GESY) took effect for the first time in Cyprus, introducing major differences in the provision of health care services, mainly introducing the concept of a General Practitioner (GP) as a focal point for referrals to all specialised doctors.
 A network of private practitioners, pharmacies, and diagnostic centres have been set-up in order for health services to be provided, including a number of private hospitals.

-Beneficiaries of International Protection, unlike asylum seekers, have access to the General Health System under the same conditions as nationals do.
-This entails access to a GP free of charge, whereas access to specialized or supportive medical care (specialised doctors, lab work, physiotherapy, psychologists etc.) requires contributions of €6-10 per visit.
-Medication may also require small contributions which is usually around €2-4.
+Beneficiaries of International Protection, unlike asylum applicants, have access to the General Health System under the same conditions as nationals do.
+This entails access to a GP free of charge, whereas access to specialised or supportive medical care (specialised doctors, lab work, physiotherapy, psychologists etc.) requires contributions of € 6-10 per visit.
+Medication may also require small contributions which is usually around € 2-4.

-Although the transition to the new health system was not smooth due to various coordination challenges between the appointed relevant governmental departments, a lack of translated material in the language of beneficiaries and confusion among medical and hospital staff in regard to refugees’ rights to health care, the situation has been normalized.
+Although the transition to the new health system for BIPs was not smooth due to various coordination challenges between the appointed relevant governmental departments, a lack of translated material in the language of beneficiaries and confusion among medical and hospital staff in regard to refugees’ rights to health care, the situation has been normalised.
 A major obstacle remains for BIPs before they receive their residence permit, which is challenging as such a period often reaches 6 months.
-During this time, persons cannot access health services through GESY and are supposed to have access as asylum seekers, however they need to provide additional documentation showing that although they are BIPs they do not have access to GESY and in many cases this has led to delays or no access.[1]
+During this time, persons cannot access health services through GESY and are supposed to have access as asylum applicants, however they need to provide additional documentation showing that although they are BIPs they do not have access to GESY and in many cases this has led to delays or no access.[1]

-BIPs have access to the schemes of the Department for Social Inclusion of Persons with Disabilities, operating under the Ministry of Labour and Social Insurance, which asylum seekers do not have access to.
+BIPs have access to the schemes of the Department for Social Inclusion of Persons with Disabilities, operating under the Ministry of Labour and Social Insurance, which asylum applicants do not have access to.
 These schemes include various types of allowances and access to care and technical means.
 Since May 2018, following a decision of the Council of Ministers, BIPs are granted access to the allowance scheme provided to HIV positive persons.[2]

 [1] Politis, She lost the twins due to paperwork and delay in the… registration, 21 September 2022, available in Greek at: https://bit.ly/3ZYxHov.